 \subsection{Impacts on gas and stars}

 Another quantity of interest is the temperature profile of the gas disk.
 For the final snapshot of each simulation, we compute the median gas temperature in 1 kpc bins of cylindrical radius up to $R = 15 \ {\rm kpc}$; the temperature profile is shown in \Fig\ref{fig:gas_temp_profile}.
 We see no significant differences at small cross sections.
 With the 1000 mb simulation, however, the gas temperature is increased by a significant amount at most radii.
-We note that this is expected: in a Milky Way-like galaxy, the dark matter velocity dispersion is of order a few hundred km/s, which translates to an effective temperature of $\mathcal{O}(10^6 \, \text{K})$ for $m_\chi = 2 \, m_p$.
+This is expected: in a Milky Way-like galaxy, the dark matter velocity dispersion is of order a few hundred km/s, which translates to an effective temperature of $\mathcal{O}(10^6 \, \text{K})$ for $m_\chi = 2 \, m_p$.
 Hence, the dark matter is ``hotter'' than the gas and therefore heats it for sufficiently strong interactions.

 Because dark matter--baryon interactions both heat the gas and change its density, the effects on the star formation history of the galaxy may be non-trivial.
-To investigate that, for each snapshot we track the total mass in newly-formed stars, and take $\Delta M_\star / \Delta t$ as an estimate of the star formation rate. \Fig\ref{fig:sfr} shows the evolution of the star formation rate over the history of the simulation.
+To investigate that, for each snapshot we track the total mass in newly formed stars, and take the change in stellar mass divided by the time interval between snapshots as an estimate of the star formation rate. \Fig\ref{fig:sfr} shows the evolution of the star formation rate over the history of the simulation.
 With 1000 mb, we see enhanced star formation rates starting almost immediately, despite the elevated gas temperature.
-At 300 mb, the star formation rate shows few differences from CDM until around 600 Myr, at which there is a short burst of increased star formation.
-At smaller cross sections, there are only small deviations from CDM which are uncorrelated with cross section, and so are likely just stochastic noise.
+At 300 mb, the star formation rate shows few differences from CDM until around 600 Myr, at which point there is a burst of increased star formation.
+At smaller cross sections, there are only small deviations from CDM that are uncorrelated with cross section, and so are likely just stochastic noise.